 When presenting on Rubin Observatory technical and scientific performance at institutional meetings, LSST Science Collaboration meetings, scientific conferences, seminars and colloquia, etc., Project team members are responsible for following presentation guidelines adopted by the Project.
-The presentation content related to Rubin Observatory technical and scientific performance may only include released materials.
+As noted above, following the First Look media event, image and non-image derived data products may be openly discussed and included in such presentations, provided that the required boundary conditions and other criteria are met.